detekt/detekt/CONTRIBUTING.md

 - This repo uses tabs!
 Make sure your code is properly formatted.
 - Use idea-code-style.xml for coding style .
 - We use [Spek](https://github.com/spekframework/spek) for testing.
+- Feel free to add your name to the contributors list at the end of the readme file when opening a pull request.

 ### Specific code style rules we use